Ladder toss: Scoring

+Players race to 21, but anybody who goes above 21 is 'bust' and nothing is added to their score that round.
+If players tie, they continue play until a player is at least 2 points ahead.

 Construction

 The balls on the bolas are often golf balls, but may be any uniform weight.
 They are sometimes plastic balls, tennis balls, rubber balls or a monkey's fist knot.
 Teams are distinguished by having their own color.
 For example, Team One may have three bolas with blue string, Team Two may have red string and Team Three may have purple string.
 Also, the teams may have different colors of balls.
 Ladder toss may be played with two people (one person per team) or up to six people (three teams of two people).

 The rungs may be plastic pipe, wood or other materials.
 Construction of the game is relatively easy and can be put together with the following: